Read time 8 min

 Fortunately, you can undo file corruption in Windows irrespective of the category and format.
 In this write up, we will discuss some popular workarounds to fix Windows 10 System File corruption.

-Different ways to deal with Windows 10 corruption
+Different ways to deal with Windows 10 System File Corruption

 The damaged system files in Windows can be repaired in different ways.
-Below are a few important ways that can best work to repair all the Windows 10 system files:
+Below are some common manual techniques to fix damaged or corrupted Windows 10 system files:

-- In the Command Prompt, type the command and hit Enter:
+- In the Command Prompt command console, type the following commands and hit Enter.

-It may take several minutes for the completion of the process.
+It may take a few minutes to complete the process.

-- Out of the three options available, select Troubleshoot.
+- Once the system restarts, out of the three options available, select Troubleshoot.

 - Go to Advanced options> Startup Settings and click on Restart button.